 Ascent: 595m Descent: -566m

 The construction of the high-speed train from Madrid to Galicia is completed and the long years of detours to the route of the Camino in this area are finished.
 The good news is that the new route is off-road all the way to Padornelo.
 The bad news is that it's 1.2km longer than if you follow the road (N-525).

 Follow the Camino through Requejo and continue straight past the cemetery and up the river valley towards the pass.
 After 4.3km you will come to a clearing in the forest which was a staging area during construction of the AVE.
 800m further on you'll see a ruined building ahead of you with an old painted sign indicating two possible Camino routes to the right and left.
 Ignore this, both of these routes are impassible.
 Instead turn sharp right (almost doubling back on yourself) up a construction road which zigzags its way up to beside the main road in 1.6km

 Continue with the main road to your right.
 You will pass underneath several flyovers and zigzag several times before reaching the pass at A Canda in 2.7km, where there is a monument (Beware of some contradictory signs here indicating an alternative route).
 The altitude here is 1,365m and it is the highest point of the Camino Sanabrés (and the entire Camino from Seville to Santiago).
 From the monument continue downhill to cross the motorway again over a flyover.
 Then follow the road into Padornelo.

 400m after Padornelo, Hotel Padornelo has a café which does good tapas and a good restaurant.
 Singles 30€, doubles 40€, triples 50€.
 Website www.hotelpadornelo.com Tel 652 077 319

 Folow the main road after Padornelo for 2.7km until on the left you see the a path leading downhill.
 This brings you to Aciberos in 700m.
-Part of this part are prone to flooding so after rain it may be better to remain on the main road for another 700m and follow the small road down to Aciberos.
+Parts of this path are prone to flooding so after rain it may be better to remain on the main road for another 700m and follow the small road down to Aciberos.

 3.4km from Aciberos to Lubián.Lubián